AlexeiShmidman/the-dummy-way/quarkus-ollama-imperative-integration/README.md

 - If you change the model, update `application.yml` to point to the correct model name and version.
 - For production deployment, review Quarkus and Ollama security and resource configuration.

-## License

-This project is licensed under the Apache 2.0 License.
-See the [LICENSE](https://www.apache.org/licenses/LICENSE-2.0) file for details.

 ## Acknowledgements
 - [Quarkus](https://quarkus.io/)